jason810496/blog/content/open-source-contribution/2025-02-02-contribute-apache-airflow-from-0/index.en.md

 ## Background

-I'm [Liu Zhe You (Jason)](https://github.com/jason810496), a CSIE junior from Taiwan 🇹🇼 with a passion for OSS contributions and an interest in backend distributed systems.
+I'm [Zhe-You(Jason) Liu](https://github.com/jason810496), a CSIE junior from Taiwan 🇹🇼 with a passion for OSS contributions and an interest in backend distributed systems.

 Before I actually started contributing to Apache Airflow, I had only interned in a Data Engineering–related department for just over 3 months.
 I didn’t even get a chance to write a DAG; I was mainly handling general backend tasks.